Top 10 Project Management Software for Designers (2026)

 With consolidated project reports, Productive lets you anticipate these questions and adapt to any situation that may occur.

-Reports have become our central place to follow key metrics, analytics, numbers, graphs, and—simply said—the pulse of our agency.
+Reports have become our central place to follow key metrics, analytics, numbers, graphs.
+They are the pulse of our design company.
 Currently, it’s hard to imagine what our jobs would look like without reports.
 It’s a lock-in feature for us, for sure.

 Get long-term planning for current and future projects.
 Productive’s capacity management feature lets you visualize and forecast your utilization by considering not only your team’s efficiency and availability, but also individualized metrics such as seniority, team composition, and demand over time.

-Why is optimal utilization important?
-Because it lets you get the most out of your team by ensuring that no one is underworked or overburdened.
-In the long term, this will improve your profit and overall employee satisfaction, and let you scale your business through data-driven decisions.
+Optimal utilization is important because it lets you get the most out of your team by ensuring that no one is underworked or overburdened.
+In the long term, this will improve your profit and overall employee satisfaction and let you scale your business through data-driven decisions.

 Productive can help your team work more efficiently, giving your clients a clear view of your progress.
 With multiple project views, including list view, spreadsheet format, board view, calendar view, and timeline view, your design team can pick and choose how they want to access and manage their workflow.